Danielbahe/scalable-template/README.md

 - .Net 7
 - Entity Framework
 - Serilog
-- Simple Create Example
+- Simple Create example
+- Get all Paginated example
-- Unit Tests (WIP)
+- Unit Tests
 - Integration Test (WIP)
+- CI (github workflow)
+    - Build
+    - Unit test
+    - Integration Test (WIP)
+- CD (WIP)

 ## Some personal thoughts
 As a big fan of YAGNI (You aren't gonna need it) I have opposed feelings about this template.